inamcode-hub/river_soft_ui/README.md

 This application is designed using React, TypeScript, Styled Components, and Ant Design.
 It features a login system and contains business logic inside the app.
 The application communicates with a REST API for data interaction.

+The application is deployed on Vercel and the link to the live application can be found in the About section.
+It has a CI/CD pipeline set up for continuous integration and deployment.

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.